ElrieM/CI_MS2_Sudoku-Game/TESTING.md

   | Click on pause button | Modal pops up to cover up puzzle, closes when clicking on exit / outside of block | Desktop, Tablet, Mobile | All passed | Popup doesn't close when clicking outside of box |
   | Change game level selector | Number of empty input cells changes at each level | Desktop, Tablet, Mobile | All passed |

 #### User Story 6.
-As a Site Visitor, I want to complete games with a time limit to compare my times to the average <!-- omit from toc -->
+As a Site Visitor, I want to complete games with a time limit to compare my times to the average <!-- omit in toc -->

 6.1 Challenge game page